Shekhar-cod/js-10-assignment/Readme.md

-#This is my JS & DOM Coding Assignment
+# git This is my JS & DOM Coding Assignment